 The Virginia Humanities Conference (VHC) is a non-profit organization of universities, colleges, and community colleges in Virginia whose purpose is to promote interest and research in the humanities.
 Each year in the Spring, a delegate institution hosts the conference, which is open to presenters from across the country.
-This year we are pleased to announce the first annual peer-reviewed published conference proceedings.
+This year we are pleased to announce the second annual peer-reviewed published conference proceedings.

 To submit your paper for consideration, email it as a Word attachment to email@example.com.
-Deadline for submission of papers is August 1, 2017.
+Deadline for submission of papers is August 1, 2018.